andrewjstone/rafter/README.md

 # UNDER CONSTRUCTION

-***Note that Rafter is in the process of being built and some of the things described below may not yet be implemented.***
+***Note that Rafter is in the process of being built and some of the things described below may be buggy or incomplete.***

 ### Introduction
 Rafter is more than just an erlang implementation of the [raft consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).
 It aims to take the pain away from building Consistent(2F+1 CP) distributed systems, as well as act as a library for leader election and routing.
 A main goal is to keep a very small user api that automatically handles the problems of the everyday Erlang distributed systems developer.
 It is hopefully your ***libPaxos.dll*** for erlang.

-Rafter is meant to be used as a library application on an already created distibuted erlang cluster of 3 or 5 nodes. rafter peers are uniquely identified by ```{Name, Node}``` tuples which get passed in as static configuration.
+Rafter is meant to be used as a library application on an already created erlang cluster of 3, 5, or 7 nodes. rafter peers are uniquely identified by atoms in a local setup and ```{Name, Node}``` tuples when using distributed erlang.
+Configuration is dynamic and reconfiguration can be achieved without taking the system down.

 ### Use cases
 The primary use case for rafter is distributed consensus with a replicated log.
 This abstraction can be used in place of paxos and zab.